aoguai/AGPicCompress/docs/README-EN.md

   :param output: Output path or output directory. :type output: str

-  :param webp: Convert images to WebP format. :type webp: bool
+  :param webp: Convert images to WebP format, default is False. :type webp: bool

+  :param target_size: Target file size in KB.
+When specified, quality is ignored. :type target_size: int or None

+  :param size_range: Min and max size in KB.
+Tries to maintain quality while ensuring size is within range. :type size_range: tuple(int, int) or None

 Options:
   -f, --force, --violent        Whether to overwrite if a file with the same